tvanier/peeps/README.md

 ## API

-### Search by name
+### Retrieve a set of contacts

-**GET /peeps/set/name/:name?max=:max**
+**GET /peeps/set/:keyName/:key?max=:max**

-Search for contacts whose name *starts with* :name Typical use case: predictive search
+Search for contacts whose :keyName *starts with* :key.
+Typical use case: predictive search, for example
+GET /peeps/set/displayName/Thomas
+GET /peeps/set/screenName/tva?max=10

+The length of the returned set can be limited to :max elements.
+If not specified, :max defaults to the maxSetSize global search parameter configured on the peeps node.

 Returns a set (JSON array) of unique contact objects.

-**GET /peeps/stream/name/:name?pageSize=:pageSize**
+**GET /peeps/stream/:keyName/:key?pageSize=:pageSize**

-Search for contacts whose name starts with :name Typical use case: data synchronization
+Search for contacts whose :keyName starts with :key.
+Typical use case: data synchronization, for example
+GET /peeps/stream/email/a

-Returns a sequence of JSON contact objects.
+Returns a sequence of contiguous JSON contact objects like {contact1}{contact2}...{contactN}
 Not trivial to parse, I plan to try https://github.com/dscape/clarinet

-### Search by key
+### Retrieve a map of contacts

 **POST /peeps/map/:keyName**

 Search for contacts whose specified keyName *matches* the one(s) passed as an array in the request body.

 Example:
     curl -X POST http://localhost:8080/peeps/map/screenName -d "{ \"keys\": [\"tvanier\"] }" --header "Content-Type:application/json"